AgileVentures/Y/README.md

 There are two layers: the core smart contract, written in Solidity, and the interface around it, so that it's nicer to use (for example, Solidity doesn't work with decimals, so the interface changes them to a numerator and denominator).
 The interface happens to be written in JavaScript, so that it can be called from a web app, but it could be written in any language that calls Ethereum.

 This project practises test-driven development.
 I'm also investigating formal methods, like [K](https://runtimeverification.com/blog/?p=496), so that we can prove properties of the contract for higher assurance.
 The project is part of [AgileVentures](https://www.agileventures.org/projects/y), and we mob program on it every [Thursday at 5pm UTC](https://www.agileventures.org/events/y-mob-programming).

+### Plan right now

+Prove that Ether can't get stuck in the contract via the payAndDonate function, or mitigate this problem with a function to return stuck Ether to the payer.

+Find sellers who are already accepting Ether, and ask them if they'd like to use Y.